Seteeri/Particle/README.md

 with the MS Office suite, which may be considered ubiquitious to the average user.

-Finally, my hope is to get Protoform onto a mobile platform, such as the Librem 5 as a proof of concept or even a prototype...

 ## The Inspiration

 * Primary Inspirations: